 The best approach to finding Medicaid pending nursing homes is to make a list of Medicaid nursing homes in the area, contact each one, and ask directly if they will accept Medicaid pending residents.

 Once Medicaid-funded nursing homes that accept “Medicaid pending” residents have been located, persons should submit a copy of their Medicaid application, as well as documentation supporting their application (could be documentation proving that functional need, financial eligibility, residence criteria, etc. is met) to the nursing home residence.
 Persons should take extra caution to ensure the application is filled out correctly for the best chance of Medicaid approval.

 How Long is the Medicaid Approval Process / Medicaid Pending

 In most cases, it takes between 45 and 90 days for a Medicaid application to be processed and either accepted or denied by the state Medicaid office.
 However, depending on the circumstances and the state in which one resides, the application process could be shorter or longer.

 Not included in this estimate is how long it takes to prepare for the Medicaid application.
 The Medicaid application requires extensive documents and many families spend weeks or months gathering these documents prior to submission.
 For persons who require long-term care, such as nursing home care, a functional assessment must also be completed.
 If the Medicaid application is filled out improperly and / or all supporting documentation are not submitted on time (or at all), the application process can take longer or the application may be denied.
-If the application is denied for lack of supporting documentation or an improperly submitted application, the process will take even longer, as one will need to start the application process all over again.
+If the application is denied for these reasons, the process will take even longer, as one will need to start the application process all over again.
 If one is denied Medicaid benefits for another reason, he / she can appeal the decision.
 One’s denial of benefits letter will explain the appeal process.

 Professional Medicaid Application Assistance